 The door is in fine condition, recently repaired by the smugglers.
-A successful CL 0 WIS check reveals that it has well-oiled hinges, recently replaced.
-The smuggler's wizard, Erol, has placed a wizard lock on the door.
+A successful Spot check (DC 15) reveals that it has well-oiled hinges, recently replaced.
+The smuggler's wizard, Erol, has placed an arcane lock on the door.
 The door leads to the wine cellar (area 3-1) and is used by the smugglers.

-Strong Wooden Door: 2 inches thick, hp 20, Half damage per hit, CL 8 STR check to break; CL 10 to pick lock.
-This door has wizard lock cast on it.
+Strong Wooden Door: 2 inches thick, hardness 5, hp 20, Break DC 23 (stuck), 25 (locked).
+This door has arcane lock cast on it.

-Area 2-9 - Trophy Hall
+Area 2-9 - Trophy Hall:

-This hall appears to be about 20 feet wide and 60 feet long.
+This hall appears to be about 20 feet wide and 65 feet long.
 There is a door in the center of the east and west walls.
 The north wall has partially collapsed in two places, providing access to the courtyard.
 Along the south wall is an elaborate stone fireplace surrounded by warped, pitted mahogany mantle.
-Over the mantle is the mounted head of a black reptilian creature, its tooth-filled maw agape.
+Over the mantle is the mounted head of a black reptilian creature, its toothfilled maw agape.
 The walls are covered with the rotting remains of stuffed creatures.
 Numerous short stone pedestals are arranged on the floor.